The food situation in Amsterdam is a good one, my friends.

 either in the breathtaking dining room designed by Piet Boon,

-or - if weather permits - outside in the herb garden.
+or - if weather permits -

 The menu is created daily, based on the harvest of their own nursery.